by Mike Ratliff

 The hardhearted believer has a divided heart.
 This believer is living for self.
 They can be very religious.
 Remember, religion is not a valid indicator of genuineness.
 This type of believer pursues self-gratification in everything they do including religion.
 Why is self-gratification so vital to them?
 We are all desperate for fulfillment.
-The Soul-led, hardhearted believer seeks gratification from everything except being in God’s presence.
+The Flesh-bound, hardhearted believer seeks gratification from everything except being in God’s presence.
 Their hearts’ divided condition is the result of their obstinate resistance to the striving of the Holy Spirit.
 This resistance results from a defiled conscience.
-This believer’s Soul is in control.
+This believer’s flesh is in control.
 It is predominant over the Spirit.
 This results in a divided heart, an impure conscience, and little or no lasting fulfillment.
-Even though they have a regenerate Free Will, they squander it by not choosing to obey God.
+Even though they are regenerate, they deliberately choose to disobey God.

 A united heart is undivided.
 It is the heart of the Spirit-led.
-The Spirit-led’s heart is relatively tender compared to the Soul-led’s.
-The Spirit-led’s heart is united because their Spirit is predominant over their Soul.
+The Spirit-led’s heart is relatively tender compared to the Flesh-bound’s.
+The Spirit-led’s heart is united because their Spirit is predominant over their flesh.
 The Holy Spirit is directing this heart so obedience and genuine repentance is constant.
 Why?
-The Spirit-led’s conscience is not walled off from the Soul.
+The Spirit-led’s conscience is not walled off.
 God has circumcised this heart.
 (Deuteronomy 30:5-7) He has cut through the callousness.
 God’s value system is not veiled or muted at all.
 The Spirit-led believer’s value system is God’s.
 The conscience is heeded.
 It is pure and undefiled.
 When the Holy Spirit convicts this heart, the believer responds by heeding their conscience because their value system matches God’s.
-The Soul has taken on its intended function of reflecting and expressing God.
+The Heart of this believer has taken on its intended function of reflecting and expressing God.
 The Spirit-led does not live for self-gratification.
 Instead, he or she pursues God’s presence.
-Their regenerate Free Will is not squandered.
-Instead, this believer chooses not to sin.
+This believer deliberately, in the power of the Holy Spirit, chooses to obey God.

 It must be said that the Spirit-led are not perfect and never will be.
 There will be good days and bad days.
 There will be spiritual growth for the rest of their lives.
-The Adult Christian stage is the time in the Spirit-led’s life when God’s wrecking ball is hard at work demolishing the idol and stronghold complexes in the heart.
-It can be quite a painful time.
-This is the stage when the OLD MAN sin nature is still fighting back and winning some of the battles with besetting sins.
-There will be days when this believer will not be wearing the full armor of God because of self-focus.
-Without the armor, any strikes by the enemy will cause the believer to retreat or fall because they are not prepared to stand.
+As believers mature in Christ there will be times when God’s wrecking ball is hard at work demolishing the idol and stronghold complexes in the heart.
+Those times can be quite painful.
+Why?
+It is during these times that our OLD MAN sin nature is still fighting back and winning some of the battles with besetting sins.
+There will be days when we will not be wearing the full armor of God because of self-focus.
+Without the armor, any strikes by the enemy will cause us to retreat or fall because we are not prepared to stand.
 That can get ugly.

 When I went through U.S. Navy Boot Camp in 1973, I had to go through fire-fighting school.
 One of the first things the instructors showed us was a run-away fire hose.
 They had us sit in some wooden bleachers around an open asphalt area where a fire hose was hooked up to a hydrant.
 They cleared the space then turned on the water.
 The hose rose up like a snake then began spraying water wildly in every direction.
 The hose whipped back and forth.
 It would have injured anyone who tried to grab and stop the chaos.
 Then the water was turned off.
 The hose simply fell to the ground and that was that.

-After I became Spirit-led, I filled my days with godly things and turned away from fleshly, worldly things.
+After God allowed me to become Spirit-led, I filled my days with godly things and turned away from fleshly, worldly things.
 This did wonders for my behavior.
 Why?
 The reason nothing can compromise our Spirit-led walk is we do not participate in anything outside of God’s will.
 However, a recurring issue kept cropping up that made little sense to me.
 The problem resembled that run-away fire hose.
 Something that was still functioning in my heart whipped around with ugly resentments and anger about things that had happened long ago.
 Some of the things that I would get upset about never actually happened!
-Before I became Spirit-led, this was never a problem.
+Before God took me through all this, these resentments were never a problem.